sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 In some situations it can be quite helpful to group these into a smallish number of categories.
 For example, we could group the data into three broad categories: young (0-20), adult (21-40) and older (41-60).
-Thit is a quite coarse-grained classification, and the labels that I have attached only make sense in the context of this data set (e.g., viewed more generally, a 42 year old would not consider themselves as “older”).
+This is a quite coarse-grained classification, and the labels that I have attached only make sense in the context of this data set (e.g., viewed more generally, a 42 year old would not consider themselves as “older”).
 We can slice this variable up quite easily using the jamovi ``IF``